 All engines need to breathe.
-In addition to ensuring the engine has sufficient air, how the air is supplied is another concern.
+To achieve an engine output exceeding 300 PS, the volume of air the engine needs is significantly greater than with a standard engine of similar displacement.
+Then, in addition to ensuring the engine has sufficient air, how the air is supplied is another concern.
 To maximise performance of the supercharged engine, airflow efficiency was of paramount importance.
 How air enters the supercharger, how the compressed air enters the engine, and then how the combusted fuel-air mixture is discharged were all carefully analysed for maximum efficiency and to ensure the airflow characteristics that would best match the desired engine character.